Styler: learning formatting conventions to repair Checkstyle violations: Conclusion

 \section{Conclusion}

-In this paper, we presented \Styler, which implements a novel approach to repair formatting errors raised by Checkstyle, the popular linter for Java programs. \Styler creates a corpus of Checkstyle errors, learns from it, and predicts fixes for new errors, using machine learning. \changedText{Our experimental results on \nbTotalErrorsToPrint real Checkstyle errors showed that \Styler repairs real errors from a more diverse set of Checkstyle rules than the systems \CheckStyleIDEA, \Naturalize, and \CodeBuff.
-Moreover, \Styler produces smaller repairs than the compared systems, and its prediction time is low so it can be used in IDEs or in Continuous Integration environments.}
+In this paper, we presented \Styler, which implements a novel approach to repair formatting violations raised by format checkers. \Styler creates a corpus of violations, learns from it, and predicts fixes for new violations, using machine learning.
+Currently, its implementation supports Checkstyle, a popular linter for Java programs.
+Our experimental results on \nbViolationsEvaluationToPrint real Checkstyle violations showed that \Styler repairs real violations from a diverse set of Checkstyle rules and performs better for fixing violations related to horizontal whitespace between Java tokens than for fixing violations related to tabulations and line length.
+Moreover, \Styler produces smaller repairs than the compared systems, and its prediction time is low, which suggests that it can be used in development environments such as IDEs.
+Finally, we identified cases in which \Styler does not succeed to generate correct repairs, e.g., for Checkstyle violations inside comments or strings.
+These findings can guide improvements in \Styler and help researchers and developers to understand \Styler's limitations.

-There are interesting areas for future work.
-First, improvements on the error injection protocols for creating training data can be done so as to improve the representativeness of seeded formatting errors.
-This might increase the performance of \Styler on real errors.
-Second, user studies can be conducted, where repairs predicted by \Styler are proposed to developers by pull requests, for instance.
+There are several interesting avenues for future research.
+First, improvements on the violation injection protocols for creating training data can be done to improve the representativeness of seeded formatting violations.
+This might increase the repairability of \Styler.
+Second, user studies can be conducted, where repairs predicted by \Styler are proposed to developers through, for instance, pull requests on GitHub.
 This type of study would bring practical insights on the potential of \Styler.
-Additionally, \Styler's novel concept could be extended so as to repair other linter errors, beyond purely formatting ones.
+Third, \Styler could be integrated into development environments, such as IDEs and social coding sites, for supporting the mentioned user studies and possibly for developers to use \Styler.
+Fourth, other linters could be plugged in \Styler so it could be applicable on projects that use linters other than Checkstyle.
+Fifth, since \Styler does not work well for certain rules, the development of a rule-based system for simple, non-highly configurable rules, could be beneficial to complement \Styler.
+Finally, the overall idea behind \Styler could be tried out to repair other linter violations beyond purely formatting ones.